ZeusXD/auth-api/README.md

     - Instal NodeJS

 # Config
-set all config attributes as you want!
+set all config attributes as you want!!